 We believe that extraordinary things can happen in ordinary places, away from metropolitan centres in regional and rural areas.
 Bundanon’s commitment to the Shoalhaven population has seen an explosion of interactions between the local community and Australia’s leading artists.

-PLANET NOWRA is a partnership between Bundanon Trust and Theatre Kantanka's artistic director Carlos Gomez with guest artists Alison Clouston + Boyd, Katia Molino, Kym Vercoe and Sean Bacon.
-The core team of artists are working with local makers to create a new multi-disciplinary celebratory work.
-PLANET NOWRA will take place in Nowra in December 2017.
+PLANET NOWRA is a partnership between Bundanon Trust and Theatre Kantanka's artistic director Carlos Gomez with guest artists Alison Clouston& Boyd, Katia Molino, Kym Vercoe and Sean Bacon.
+The core team of artists are working with local artists, makers and children to create a new multi-disciplinary celebratory work.
+PLANET NOWRA will take place in the Manse Gardens, Nowra on December 8 & 9, 2017.

 we lives our lives young black and deadly!